Living like a pioneer

 Living like Laura

-Not far from Milwaukee, Old World Wisconsin in Eagle offers "Hooked on Laura'' day camps for kids who
+Not far from Milwaukee, Old World Wisconsin in Eagle offers "Little House Adventures'' day camps for kids

 The open-air museum, made up of reconstructed frontier buildings brought from all over Wisconsin, offers three one-day camps